jrbuda/roll-stats/README.md

 1. Download the `roll-stats-AllInOne.zip` file from the repository and unzip it.

-2. Install the required dependencies:
+2. Enter the newly created folder and install the required dependencies:
    ```bash
    npm install
    ```